robackem/Cavefish-SV/README.md

 # **Cavefish Structural Variation Analysis**
-Custom scripts used for analysis of structural variants in _Astyanax mexicanus_ cavefish
+Custom scripts used for analysis of structural variants in _Astyanax mexicanus_ cavefish and identifying regions of the genome under selection using machine learning

 -------------------------------------------------------------------------------------------------------------------